 The download page explains in detail how to obtain pre-compiled binaries of Geotk either from the Maven 2 repository or from the automated build page.
 The Maven 2 repository enables projects which use that built tool to declare a dependency on Geotk and have Maven automatically find and download the required binary archives.

-Geotk is hosted on its own mercurial source code repository, http://hg.geotoolkit.org/.
+Geotk is hosted on a GitHub source code repository, http://github.com/Geomatys/geotoolkit.git.
 A complete copy of the repository can be 'cloned' using the command:

 The mercurial clone will contain both the repository with the fully history (in the hidden .hg/ directory) and the working copy comprised of all the code files visible in the root directory.
 The Mercurial wiki explains how to use the tool for local version control and distributed collaboration.

 Geotk is built using the Maven 2 software project management tool using the command: